 Freckles, which many people find themselves troubled with just now, at the close of their summer vacations, are chiefly caused by the iron in the blood which, forming a junction with oxygen, leaves the usual rusty marks!
 Where the junction has taken place.
 This explains in a most satisfactory manner the reason why those who have red hair are more liable to freckles than others; for it is ascertained that the red color of the hair arises from a red-colored oil containing iron in excess.
 As the skin and hair therefore are so analogous in constitution, the iron will of course superabound in both, and be always ready on the least exposure to heat to join the disengaged oxygen and form those rusty spots called freckles.

-Most of these more colourful suggestions disappeared by the 1920s.
-By this time it was generally accepted that freckles were due to a chemical reaction between the skin and sunlight resulting in an over stimulation of the pigment cells and were not caused by charring, rusting, heat or wind.
-Freckles were an aberration of the tanning process that occurred in people that were susceptible to them, individuals with light complexions or reddish hair being cases in point.
-Dermatologists generally did not see them as needing treatment but, if pressed, might bleach them with hydrogen peroxide, peel them using salicylic acid or resorcinol, or treat individual spots with carbolic acid, liquid carbon dioxide or even electrolysis.
+By the early twentieth century it had become generally accepted that freckles were caused by a chemical reaction between the skin and sunlight that affected the pigment cells, and were not caused by charring, rusting, heat or wind.
+They were an aberration of the tanning process that occurred in people that were susceptible to them, individuals with light complexions or reddish hair being cases in point.
+The obvious way to avoid freckles was to cover up, but even this led to some unusual ideas, especially when it came to the subject of veils.

 Many home freckle treatments used weak acids or mild bleaches.
 Common ingredients used included lactic acid, lemon juice, vinegar, sour milk, borax and horseradish.